xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 - `owner1` is allowed to perform the wake-up.
 - The wake-up must come from the `NotifyOrderKycValid` XRC-137 contract in the `kyc_worker` plan.

+In practice, check this carefully before running:

+1. The actor alias in `allow` must exist in **Signer context**.
+2. The referenced plan key, for example `kyc_worker`, must exist in the scenario sources.
+3. The referenced contract alias, for example `NotifyOrderKycValid`, must exist in that plan/bundle.
+4. The waiting step must match the step that should be woken.

 ![Scenario Data and WakeUp](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/16-scenarios-DataAndWakeup-PayloadAndWakeup.png)

 ### Session flow steps